defiant00/whim-c/README.md

 first.func(second)
 func(first, second)

+// property access can be by identifier or string, with this setup: propName :: 'property' i :: instance() i.property := 'yay'
+// these are then equivalent:
+i.property
+i.'property'
+i['property']
+i[propName]

 // name resolution order: object, type, base type (recursively), global

 // blocks end with /block, eg /fn, /if, /for